HuyaneMatsu/hata/README.md

 Hata is an async Discord API wrapper written in Python named after Hata no Kokoro.

-If naming a Discord API wrapper after a Touhou character is not enough to convince you to try it, it got some real stuff:
+If naming a Discord API wrapper after a Touhou character is not enough to convince you to try it, it has got some real stuff:

 - Fast and simple asynchronous framework to write concurrent code using async/await syntax, but also great for